 Optional Password Protection

-If the multiplication problem is too easy for your child, you can also change this control through your account settings to require the that you reenter your account password when switching from the learner space to parent mode.
+If the multiplication problem is too easy for your child, you can also change this control through your account settings to require that you reenter your account password when switching from the learner space to parent mode.

 If you only log into Outschool with your Facebook account, you’ll need to first set an account password in your account settings, using the Change your password button.